javelit/docs/content/develop/concepts/multipage-apps/page-and-navigation.md

 `Jt.page` lets you define a page builder.
 The first and only required argument defines your page class {/* TODO multipage callable which can be a Python file or function */}.
 Pass the page builders to `Jt.navigation` to register them as pages in your app.

-If you don't define your page title or URL pathname, Jeamlit will infer them from the Class name name as described in the multipage apps [Overview](/develop/concepts/multipage-apps/overview#automatic-page-labels-and-urls).
+If you don't define your page title or URL pathname, Javelit will infer them from the Class name name as described in the multipage apps [Overview](/develop/concepts/multipage-apps/overview#automatic-page-labels-and-urls).
 However, `Jt.page` lets you configure them manually.
 See [Jt.page API reference](/develop/api-reference/navigation/jt.page).